Fly Fishing the Copper River - Alaska

 The Copper was the first river in Alaska designated as a "fly fishing, catch-and-release only, trophy rainbow river."

-Fly-Outs Included for 2024: The Lodge now has their own floatplane and will be able to fly up to four anglers per day to different sections of the home river and/or different fisheries in the Lake Iliamna/Katmai region.
+Fly-Outs Included for 2024: The Lodge now has their own floatplane and will be able to fly up to four anglers per day to different sections of the home river or different fisheries in the Lake Iliamna/Katmai region.
 This program enables anglers to see a variety of water while still getting to fish the Copper River on the non-fly-out days.
 Each angler should plan on three to four fly-out days per week, weather permitting.

 Caring for the fish you catch during your week is a critical component of the fishing program.
 All fishing on the Copper and other area fisheries is catch-and-release using barbless hooks.